biohzrdmx/kompressor-cli/README.md

 Grab `kompressor.phar` from the releases page.

-Most likely, you want to put the `kompressor.phar` into a directory on your `PATH`, so you can simply call `kompressor` from any directory, using for example:
+Most likely, you'll want to put the `kompressor.phar` into a directory on your `PATH`, so you can simply call `kompressor` from any directory, using for example:

 **On Linux**